Frank Soo: Legacy

 On 8 May 2020, to commemorate the anniversary of his first England cap, Soo was honoured by Google with a Doodle.
 On 3 November 2023, Soo was inducted into the Stoke-on-Trent Sporting Hall of Fame to mark 90 years since his debut for Stoke City.
 On 2 November 2024, Soo was also inducted into the National Football Museums Hall of Fame.
 A campaign lobbying the FA to award Soo with a posthumous honorary England cap was launched shortly after.

 On 9 October 2025, Frank Soo's family and the Frank Soo Foundation were awarded a posthumous honorary England cap by the FA during the England vs Wales match at Wembley Stadium.

+On 10 July 2026, Historic England unveiled a blue plaque to Soo on the house where he was born, 11 Lightwood Road, Buxton, Derbyshire.

 Frank Soo's honorary England cap.